 For Middle School and High School Students

 In "Determining the Main Idea of a Text," high school teacher Glen Jensen, outlines his technique for having students analyze complex primary sources (in his case, President Franklin Roosevelt’s first inauguration speech).
-It's worth reading his description, but here's a summary:
+It's worth reading his description, but here's a summary:- I gave them time to re-read the text and underline the five most important words.
+(If students are having a hard time selecting five words, you may suggest that they look for words that will answer the five Ws.)

-• Through class discussion, they chose the best five words.
+- Through class discussion, they chose the best five words.

-• Then students write a sentence that tells the main idea of the passage using the five words they chose or the five circled words the class agreed were best.
+- Then students write a sentence that tells the main idea of the passage using the five words they chose or the five circled words the class agreed were best.

-• As a class, they chose the best sentence.
+- As a class, they chose the best sentence.

-• Then students rewrite that sentence using informal or street language.
+- Then students rewrite that sentence using informal or street language.
 Creating these slang sentences allow students to relate historical texts to contemporary times while requiring them to climb to the top of the cognitive thinking ladder.
 The students also find this activity to be engaging and fun.

 For Elementary Students

-In Analyzing Primary Sources: Sensory Exploration, TPS-Barat introduces its Sensory Exploration Graphic Organizer
+In Analyzing Primary Sources: Sensory Exploration, TPS-Barat introduces its Sensory Exploration Graphic Organizer.

 "The sensory exploration graphic organizer is a great way to introduce students, especially younger ones, to primary source analysis.
 It also helps with vocabulary development.
 Encourage students to write to fill in each column for each sense.
 After, you may have students create a poem of their choice using the words they brainstormed; they may choose to write the poem from the point of view of someone outside the image or from a person, animal, or thing inside the image.
 If students drew images, have them combine their images into a pictograph to which they will add spoken word."